-2. Fraudulent and criminal behaviour

-- a) Recognise the nature and legal control over insider dealing and market abuse.
-[2] - b) Recognise the nature and legal control over money laundering.
-[2] - c) Recognise the nature and legal control over bribery.
-[2] - Discuss potential criminal activity in the operation, management and winding up of companies. - e) Distinguish between fraudulent and wrongful trading.^[2]
+- 1. Fraudulent and criminal behaviour - a) Recognise the nature and legal control over insider dealing.
+[2] - b) Recognise the nature and legal control over market manipulation.
+[2] - c) Recognise the nature and legal control over money laundering.
+[2] - d) Discuss the policies and procedures required to be maintained by accountants and auditors in order to prevent money laundering.
+[2] - e) Recognise the nature and legal control over bribery.
+[2] - Discuss potential criminal activity in the operation, management and winding up of companies.^[2] - g) Recognise the nature and legal control over fraudulent trading.
+[2]